Available 24h

 Description

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Nowadays, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its characteristic features.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many counterfeit items.
-Luxury Products provides documentation confirming the authenticity of each piece, matching the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information